yt.data_objects.index_subobjects.octree_subset module

 • fractional (If True the profile values are divided by the sum of all) – the profile data such that the profile represents a probability distribution function.

 • deposition (Controls the type of deposition used for ParticlePhasePlots.) – Valid choices are ‘ngp’ and ‘cic’.
 Default is ‘ngp’.
-This parameter is ignored the if the input fields are not of particle type.
+This parameter is ignored if the input fields are not of particle type.

 Examples